AlexanderPoone/arcgis-demo-collection/3dmesh/README.md

 ![img/texture.png](img/texture.png)

+The faces should be "tessellated" nicely and space should be eliminated as much as possible to balance so that quality is preserved under the texture size (performance) constraint.

 Additionally, you can add OSGB levels of detail (pyramid) after baking to speed up loading.
 Yet, the levels should be controlled so that the geometry will not be oversimplified.